| If you want to build a boat from wood the first thing to consider are the various construction methods | ![]() |

 Strip Planking is basically carvel but using narrow strips of wood instead of planks.

-are normally glued together with
+Nowadays the strips are normally glued together with epoxy, though they can be nailed.

 The backbone and frames can be built up from laminations with inner and outer stems to simplify construction.